hiteshjoshi1/microservice-docker-cart-example/README.md

 14. Swagger Documentation on edge server.

 What I intend to do -
+Must DO - Deploy using kubernetes and helm

+Look at Load Balancing with Multiple regions , zones - https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-eureka-server.html#spring-cloud-eureka-server-zones-and-regions
 1. Securing the Microservices with OAuth 2 / Spring security.
 2. Distributed Log analysis with Elastic Search, logstash and Kibana
 3. Distributed Caching with Memacache/Hazelcast.